gong-dennis/dennisgong/content/posts/2025-06-10--Indications in need of medicines/2025-01-10---New Therapeutic Targets.md

 Expertise is still worth something.
 The most exciting position of the next 20 years, in a world where everything is druggable with whatever pharmacology you want, will be director of biology.
 Make sure you hire a good one.

-1. Reducing steroid toxicity is a major goal of basically every later line therapy.
+1. ___Reducing steroid toxicity___ is a major goal of basically every later line therapy.
 There are lots of parallels to oncology drug development, where steroids are this blunt chemo-analogous instrument, which are slowly becoming replaced by targeted therapy.
 In some cases improved disease understanding can allow you to get deeper remission by improving the therapeutic window.
 A really interesting approach being pioneered by Lifordi is the steroid ADC.

-2. Sort of interesting that modulating macrophages just doesn't work.
+2. Sort of interesting that ___modulating macrophages just doesn't work___.
 There are mechanisms for targeting T cells (abatacept/MMF/azathioprine/integrin class), B cells BTK/APRIL/BAFF/depletion, etc), eosinophils (IL-5), mast cells (KIT), pDCs (BDCA2), neutrophils (DPP1), and even neurons (IL-31R).
 Macrophages are like water.
 Always necessary, and takes the shape of whatever is happening locally.

-3. Immune reset with B cell depletion / inhibition is incredible.
+3. ___Immune reset with B cell depletion / inhibition is incredible___.
 In nearly every organ system, there is an autoimmune disorder driven by autoantibodies which is addressable by B cell depletion or inhibition.
 The fact that you can get *curative efficacy* in just a few doses of antibody, TCE, or cell therapy is very encouraging.
 It suggests that even in ostensibly unhealthy patients, homeostasis is still king.
 The generation and progression from autoantibodies into autoimmunity is stochastic and certainly not deterministic.
 It is reassuring that this 'bad luck' can be reversed.

-4. Indication expansion is the name of the game.
+4. ___Indication expansion___ is the name of the game.
 The IL-6 class is a prototypical example where it is approved in RA, GCA, acute settings (e.g. CRS, COVID-19), NMOSD, SSc-ILD, and perhaps soon in cardiovascular disease.
 IL-13 went into AD, and now is in EoE, CRSwNP, asthma, COPD, PN, and CSU.
 The IL-17/23 class started in psoriasis and now is in psoriatic arthritis, IBD, AxPsA, HS, relapsing polychondritis, and maybe in PV.
 So on and so forth.
 What does this mean for new medicines?
 Never underestimate the size of the market.
 B cell depletion/inhibition, IL-1, Kit, TL1A, as well as speculative new mechanisms such as IL-11 and IL-15/CD122 (if they hit), can all become blockbusters.
-The value of a positive Ph2 trial is higher no where else.
+No where else is the value of a positive Ph2 trial is higher.

 ***